GeVic/A-Star---Get-me-the-path/README.md

 **Red Squares** - CLosed Set <br/>
 **Blue Vertex** - Optimal Path

+You can see the algo reach it's target at https://gevic.github.io/A-Star-Visualization/

 ### What is A* algorithm?
 A* search algorithm is one of the best and popular technique used in path-finding and graph traversals.